VladPrytula/inviti/README.md

 Update your PATH to include Cassandra.

 open -a TextEdit ~/.profile
-# include locally installed Cassandra in PATH
-if [ -d "$HOME/opt" ]; then
+Include locally installed Cassandra in PATH if [ -d "$HOME/opt" ]; then
     PATH="$PATH:$HOME/opt/cassandra/bin"
 fi